 The endeavor is governed by the Trivia Credo: “Trivia is meant to be entertainment and should be perceived solely in that light.”
 Nevertheless, competitive fervor runs high.
 The contest begins at 10:00:37 p.m. on the Friday of Trivia Weekend; at midnight on Sunday, teams with the highest scores are declared the winners in on-campus and off-campus categories, receiving prizes such as pink plastic flamingos and stainless-steel bedpans.
 As the Credo implies, the idea is to have fun.

 The Great Midwest Trivia Contest is traditionally scheduled for the last week in January.
 Score updates during the contests can be found by clicking the appropriate Archives link on the left.
-Direct all questions, concerns, etc. to this contest’s Head Master, Ridley Tankersley, at email@example.com.
+Direct all questions, concerns, etc. to this contest’s Head Master, Jenny Hanrahan, at firstname.lastname@example.org.